localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 Use this page to find the scenario that best matches your use case

-# Accessing LocalStack from the same computer
+# From the same computer

 {{< figure src="../images/1.png" width="400" >}}